 - Lumpy skin disease virus for veterinarians

-Training in Biocontainment Engineering is led by David Hamer.
-David is responsible for the development and delivery of specialist training courses aimed at engineering professionals overseeing the safe operation of high containment facilities (in particular at biosafety levels 3 and 4).
+Training in Biocontainment Engineering is led by Howard Rose.
+Howard is responsible for the development and delivery of specialist training courses aimed at engineering professionals overseeing the safe operation of high containment facilities (in particular at biosafety levels 3 and 4).

 Courses under development: